raspberrypilearning/butterfly-garden/en/step_3.md

 Now you're going to change the colour of Butterfly 2 so you can easily tell them apart.

 --- task ---
-Click on 'Butterfly 2' under the stage.
+Click on 'Butterfly 2' under the Stage.

 ![Select butterfly 2](images/butterfly-2-under-stage.png)
 --- /task ---